 \section{Discussion}

 With \starkiller, we have developed a new method of analyzing crowded IFU data to primarily aid in the analysis of non-sidereally tracked extended sources.
 This technique allows us to improve crowded data such that exposures that would have otherwise been dropped can now be included in the data analysis.
 While PSF extraction pipelines such as PampelMUSE can provide precise PSF subtractions and photometry for sidereally tracked data, \starkiller\ is applicable to both sidereal and non-sidereal tracked data.
+Since both pipelines can be applied to sidereal data, we compare them in Appendix~\ref{sec:comparison}.
 Furthermore, \starkiller\ opens up the possibility to perform difference imaging of IFU data cubes with single exposures, while retrieving estimated stellar parameters.